Deducteam/lambdapi/docs/dedukti.rst

 `syntax_dedukti.bnf <https://raw.githubusercontent.com/Deducteam/lambdapi/master/docs/syntax_dedukti.bnf>`__.
 It should be extended whenever the syntax of Dedukti is extended.

-For instance, Lambdapi is able to type-check all the generated libraries that were aimed at Dedukti (with minor modifications).
-Translation scripts are provided in the ``libraries`` folder.
+For instance, Lambdapi is able to type-check, with minor modifications (see the shell scripts in the ``libraries`` directory), all the Dedukti files generated from libraries of various theorem provers (Focalize, HOL-Light, Iprover, Matita, Verine and ZenonModulo).

 Files can be converted from the Dedukti syntax to the Lambdapi syntax using the ``--beautify`` command line flag (see the related section).